|

 cases.
 It has been documented that low magnesium levels especially

-mega-dosing with Magnesium and Vitamin B6, together with zinc and calcium,
+mega-dosing with magnesium and vitamin B6, together with zinc and calcium,

 pain of painful hearing.

-Hyper-hearing, Hyperacusis or Sensitive Hearing with Auditory Integration
+Hearing, Hyperacusis or Sensitive Hearing with Auditory Integration

 Training